 Students who receive a federal scholarship (Studienbeihilfe) can continue to collect this financial aid during their Erasmus+ exchange stay abroad if they have full admission to courses and exams in Austria.
 However, interns are not eligible for additional federal financial aid for a stay abroad (Beihilfe für ein Auslandsstudium, BAS).

-The application documents can be submitted to the WU International Office (Grants and Scholarship Programs) at any time, but no later than six weeks before the start of the internship.
+At any time, the application documents can be submitted via email or print to WU's International Office (Grants and Scholarship Programs), but no later than six weeks before the start of the internship.

 Before your international internship